 The Global Women’s Institute and the Sexual Violence Research Initiative (SVRI) are partnering to promote safe and ethical Gender-Based Violence (GBV) research.
-The GBV Science Fair offers opportunities for your research to reach a global audience and have the potential to win cash prizes (either among GBV research or within the global cross-disciplinary 5-Minute Science Fair).
+The GBV Science Fair offers opportunities for your research to reach a global audience and have the potential to win cash prizes.
 To enter, simply create a short video abstract about your research during or after SVRI.
-Entries will be accepted until June 1, 2014!
+Entries will be accepted until May 1, 2016!

 Three videos will then be selected by an expert panel to receive a cash prize: winner ($1000), runner-up ($500) and third place ($250).
-GBV Science Fair entries can also be considered for prizes in the cross-disciplinary 5-Minute Science Fair, so total prizes could be worth up to $5000.
+GBV Science Fair entries can also be considered for prizes in the cross-disciplinary 5-Minute Science Fair which will start taking 2016 entries this winter.

 The expert panel will take into account: